Women in CBT

 Consultant Clinical Psychologist, Researcher, author and trainer, UK.

 Melanie Fennel is one of the pioneers of cognitive therapy in the UK.
 She developed and led Oxford University´s Diploma in Cognitive Therapy and MSc in Advanced Cognitive Therapy, and co-developed and taught the Masters´s Degree in Mindfulness-Based Cognitive Therapy (MBCT).
 She is a Founding Fellow of the Oxford Cognitive Therapy Centre.
-Voted “Most Influential Female UK Cognitive Therapist” by the membership of the BABCP in 2002.
+She was also voted as the “Most Influential Female UK Cognitive Therapist” by the membership of the BABCP in 2002.

 Interview partner: Katy Grazebrook.